Columbus High School (Columbus, Georgia): Location

 The school sits atop a hill in the Lakebottom area of the city and across Cherokee Avenue from Lakebottom/Weracoba Park, where the school shares athletic facilities with the Columbus Parks and Recreation Department.

 Discipline

 Students are required to wear ID cards around their necks at all times during school hours.
 This serves as the students' library card and can only be removed at the end of the day once off of school property.

 Activities

 Students can spend their time out of class in the following extracurricular activities.

 Athletics

 Columbus High School is ranked fourth (2004) in AAAA schools in Georgia.
 The school is rated 5A by student population.
-Two-thirds of the students participate in 41 teams:
+Two-thirds of the students participate in one or more of 41 teams: